Shine a Light: Debugging Aptify Internals

 To view the decompiled C# code for any of these constructs, just double click it.
 For example, find the AptifyApplication class in the list and double click it to open the code for this class.
 You can also click the disclosure triangle next to a construct to see the underlying structure of said construct (in the case of the AptifyApplication class, you’ll find various constructors, methods like DeleteEntityRecord, and properties like UserCredentials).
 Clicking these will take you straight to the relevant member.

 dotPeek also has robust search functionality that makes it easy to jump to just about anything within an assembly.
-Pressing Ctrl+T will bring up the Search Everywhere floating window, which shows relevant search results as you type (this is also accesible from the Navigate menu if your more of a pointer fan).
+Pressing Ctrl+T will bring up the Search Everywhere floating window, which shows relevant search results as you type (this is also accesible from the Navigate menu if you’re more of a pointer fan).

 As you dig deeper into the Aptify sources, you’ll likely start to notice some things that are a little… odd.
 For example, going back to our good friend the AptifyApplication class, you’ll find the use of labels and the goto statement.
 While it’s possible these actually exist in the original Aptify sources, it’s likely they actually don’t (espcially when you consider where you’ll find some of these in the code).